 Hormones can play a big part in baby hair-loss after birth (the same way new mums can lose large amounts of hair).
-However, the most common cause for baby bald spots is the time baby spends on their back.
-Babies are constantly rubbing the backs of their heads on their crib mattresses, bassinets, capsules, etc. causing their fine hair to be knotted and broken off or pulled out by the constant friction.
+However, a more common cause for baby bald spots is the time babies spend rubbing the backs of their heads on their mattresses, bassinets, capsules, etc. causing their fine hair to be knotted and broken off or pulled out by the constant friction.

 We have put together some tried and tested techniques to help your baby retain their hair, prevent bald spots and patches and keep baby's hair looking healthy, silky & smooth while they're at it!

 1. Switch to silk

 Silky Tots 100% Mulberry Silk Bassinet/Crib Sleeves and Sheets help to reduce and prevent baby bald spots by reducing the friction on baby’s head (when compared to ordinary cotton or bamboo sheets).
 This friction is the main culprit for matting, knotting, frizz and eventually the dreaded baby bald spot.

 Silk creates a luxurious, frictionless environment for baby's hair to grow as well as being hypoallergenic and uninhabitable by dust-mites, making it perfect for eczema, asthma and allergies.

 Designed exclusively for babies, our Silk Crib and Bassinet Sheets and Sleeves have been created specifically for preventing bald patches and promoting hair growth.
 All our products are made from 22 momme 100% Mulberry silk and have been tested and certified under OEKO-TEX® Standard 100 to be non-toxic and free from harmful dyes and chemicals.

 Silky Tots, really is, the gentle way to sleep.